 In visual arts, it seems sometimes that color is the soul of everything, breathed in by the artist into a creation.
 Color is power, actually.
 It can change the mood of the image in a blink of an eye.
 It can encourage, warn, appeal, frighten, highlight, persuade and so on and so forth.
-It can support the words or vise versa – steal their power.
+It can support the words or vice versa – steal their power.
 It can share an emotion without anything said.
 It can become a great weapon in hand of a master.

-No wonder, in the sphere of UI design color is among the key things of creating efficient result.
+No wonder, in the sphere of UI design color is among the key things of creating an efficient result.
 It is actually a multi-functional and diverse tool able to fulfill several needs simultaneously, such as the following:

 — supporting recognizability and brand awareness;